 Some online roulette tables allow you to choose how many neighbours you want to play, from 1 number either side to 9!

-In the roulette game below, we have bet 14 and the 9 neighbours for a 20p unit stake.
-We have covered 19 numbers, essentially half of the wheel.
+In the roulette game below, we have bet 14 and 9 neighbours for a 20p unit stake!
+Remember, it’s 9 neighbours either side, so we have covered 19 numbers, essentially half of the wheel.

 Your total stake for a neighbours bet is divided by the amount of numbers it involves.
 If the table minimum for a single number is £1, a typical neighbours bet will set you back £5.